Katherine Polit, President

 I am passionate about working with people who love to sing.
 As a classically trained singer with a love of musical theatre, I have taught private voice, general music and musical theatre to children, teens and adults for the past 20 years.
 My greatest pleasure is working with students who choose to purse their own passions outside of the studio, yet continue to study voice for personal enjoyment and improvement!
 My students have gone on to study classical voice, musical theatre and CCM at top colleges across the U.S., earned roles on Broadway, Off-Broadway and in regional theatre, started recording careers in pop, acoustic and new age styles, and become teachers themselves.

-Kimberly Moller, Publicity and Social Chair
+Kimberly Moller, Social Media Chair

 Kimberly Moller is a San Diego-based actor and voice teacher specializing in a cutting-edge approach that taps into the power of the brain to dramatically improve vocal technique.
 Kimberly is a certified practitioner of Z-Health, a neuro-centric approach to performance training and her company is called Vocal Kinesthetics.
 Kimberly earned her MFA in Musical Theater from San Diego State University and she holds an M.M. in Vocal Performance and Pedagogy from Boston University.
 As an actor and teaching artist, Kimberly has appeared at La Jolla Playhouse, The Old Globe San Diego, The Moonlight Amphitheater, San Diego Musical Theater, Off-Broadway Theater Company, as well as numerous regional northeast theaters and opera houses.
 Most recently, Kim was part of the vocal ensemble on Stephanie Economou’s Grammy-award winning music for Assassin’s Creed: Valhalla.
 You might see her in Subaru of El Cajon's Share the Love award-winning short film commercial as "Belting Debbie" the assistant manager.
 Kimberly has toured as a soloist with the Boston Symphony Orchestra Pops under the direction of Keith Lockhart, and appeared with Kristin Chenoweth at San Diego’s The Music Box under the direction of Mary Mitchell Campbell.